Deya-B/Linux_Python_DB/Linux/Linux_AdvancedCommands.md

 grep -iwvc file tempfile.txt
   # the number of lines without the words file or File
 ```
 The grep command allows to searching in more than one file.
-If I wanted to search for the string file in my files tempfile.txt and sort.txt I would do this:
+If I wanted to search for the string file in my files tempfile.txt and .txt I would do this:
 ```
 grep -ivc file tempfile.txt sort.txt
 ```